raihankhan/EcommerceApi/README.md

 `GET` `http://e-sell.com/products/LT01`

-`Note :` Use create your deployment and ingress all in ingress-controller namespace.
+`Note :` Create your deployment and ingress all in ingress-controller namespace.
 This namespace is created while creating the controller in step 2.